1. What is an Exception?

 Avoid using only

-as it can mask real issues.
-Always logSQLCODE
+WHEN OTHERSas it can mask real issues.
+Always logSQLCODEandSQLERRM. -

 Use